 Practical Information for Visiting the Pantheon

 Finally, expect to encounter lines stretching across Piazza della Rotonda every day.
-However, there is no doubt that the Pantheon is worth the wait.
+However, there is no question that the Pantheon is worth the wait.

 11. Trevi Fountain

 In a city of magnificent fountains, none can match the beauty and splendor of the Trevi Fountain (Fontana di Trevi).
 This 17th-century Baroque masterpiece is the enduring masterwork of Nicola Salvi and Giuseppe Pannini and is named for its position at the junction of three streets (“tre vie”).

 Thanks to more than a few famous films over the years, the Trevi Fountain is one of Rome’s most popular sights.
 Most famously, the Trevi Fountain is where the blonde Swedish bombshell Anita Ekberg cavorted in the water wearing an iconic black dress in Federico Fellini’s classic La Dolce Vita (1960).